About the campaign

 Two stations will be re-established – Leven and Cameron Bridge.
 The Leven station site will probably be on land behind Sainsburys or close to Leven Swimming Pool at the town centre. but undeveloped land exists all along the corridor in Leven to Methil Docks.
 It is likely both stations would require park-and-ride facilities to encourage motorists and cyclists to use public transport.

 Leven would be connected to Glenrothes-with-Thornton junction (as part of the Fife Circle).
 This operates half-hourly services, involving journey times of around 1 hour 10 minutes to Edinburgh Waverley, 20 minutes to Kirkcaldy and 40 minutes to Dunfermline.
 By changing at Kirkcaldy, it should require no more than a one hour journey to Dundee or Perth.
-Rail connections allows Levenmouth residents easy access to the entire national rail network and the freedom to go anywhere we are presently denied.
-Note a new station is also planned for Edinburgh airport thereby allowing direct connections for foreign travel.
+Rail connections allow Levenmouth residents easy access to the entire national rail network and the freedom to go anywhere we are presently denied.

-This is unrealistic and unlikely so is not part of the Levenmouth Rail Campaign.
+This is unrealistic so is not part of the Levenmouth Rail Campaign.
 Sections of this stretch are already built over or no longer intact while the small population along the line would not justify the scale of investment required.
-The stations at Leven or Cameron Bridge would therefore serve the wider southern East Neuk.
+The stations at Leven or Cameron Bridge will therefore serve the wider southern East Neuk.

 - Visit the LMRC website (www.lmrc-action.org.uk), or Facebook site (https://www.facebook.com/levenmouth.railcampaign.